Asset Versioning

 Your assets change → manifest.json updates → version hash changes → clients get fresh assetsWithout Shipwright

 When Shipwright isn't available, inertia-sails uses the server startup timestamp as the version.
-This ensures fresh assets on each server restart.
+This changes the version on each server restart.

 How It Works